zastavnitskiy/remote-crud/README.md

 CSS Modules is one of the simplest CSS-in-js solutions.
 By using scoped CSS classes by default, we reduce the complexity of codebase and, again, increase quality in the long run.

+### Tests

+To save some time, I only wrote tests for API; and added a few test examples for App to demonstrate testing of a React component.

 ### Backend mock